jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

   (b) the untrue statement purports to be made by him or her as an expert.
 (2) No person shall be liable under subsection (1) of this section if he or she proves that— (a) having given his or her consent to the distribution of the advertisement or registered prospectus, he or she withdrew it in writing before distribution of the advertisement or registered prospectus; or
-  (b) after distribution of the advertisement or registered prospectus and before the securities were subscribed for, he or she, on becoming aware of the untrue statement or omission, withdrew his or her consent in writing and gave notice to the trustee or statutory supervisor or unit trustee (if any), the Registrar, and the Commission of the withdrawal and of the reason therefor, and also gave reasonable public notice of the withdrawal; or
+  (b) after distribution of the advertisement or registered prospectus and before the securities were subscribed for, he or she, on becoming aware of the untrue statement or omission, withdrew his or her consent in writing and gave notice to the trustee, statutory supervisor, KiwiSaver trustee, unit trustee, or superannuation trustee (if any) and the FMA of the withdrawal and of the reason for the withdrawal; or
   (ba) (in the case of liability for a pecuniary penalty order) he or she was competent to make the statement and that he or she had reasonable grounds to believe and did, up to the time of the distribution of the advertisement or registered prospectus, believe that the statement was true; or
   (c) (in the case of liability for compensation) he or she was competent to make the statement and that he or she had reasonable grounds to believe and did, up to the time of the subscription for the securities, believe that the statement was true.
 (3) Where any person acting in good faith, believing a statement in an advertisement or registered prospectus to be untrue, withdraws his or her consent to the distribution of the advertisement or registered prospectus, he or she shall not be liable in respect of the withdrawal to the issuer or to any other person, whether or not the statement is untrue.